Thomas Wegner Larsen Haaland

 Thomas Wegner Larsen Haaland (25 June 1862 – 12 July 1935) was a Norwegian politician for the Liberal Party.

-Born in Torvestad, he worked as a banker and farmer for the most of his career.
-He was a mayor of Torvestad from 1907.
+Born in Torvestad Municipality, he worked as a banker and farmer for the most of his career.
+He was a mayor of Torvestad Municipality from 1907.
 He was elected to the Norwegian Parliament in 1913, representing the constituency of Karmsund.
 He served only one term.